SteeltoeOSS/Documentation/guides/observability/wavefront.md

 _hideTocVersionToggle: true
 ---

+> [!NOTE]
+> This guide applies to Steeltoe v3.
+[This component has been removed from v4](https://github.com/SteeltoeOSS/Steeltoe/issues/1244).

 ## Using Wavefront for app container metrics, distributed tracing, and observability

 This tutorial takes you creating a simple Steeltoe app with actuators, logging, and distributed tracing.
 With that app running you then export the data to a Wavefront account.